SilverHalf/mount-balrior/ura/mechanics.md

 - <u>Breaking Ground</u> - a dangerous attack consisting in a snowflake pattern of lines centered on the Fumaroller which deals heavy damage to all players standing on it.
 Vertices deal extra damage.
 - <u>Mantle Grinder</u> - the Fumaroller rolls in place, pulsing damage and <img class="inline knockback"> [Knockback].

+{: .note}
+Fumarollers are capped to an entity limit of 10, which includes [Titanspawn Geysers], and cannot spawn once this limit is reached.

 ---

 #### Legendary Ventshot